Recovery Can't Wait

 - Establish a Taxpayer Council on Recovery, led by people with substance use disorder, their families, community leaders, first responders, and medical professionals - to drive the policy changes above and remain in close contact with people who have lived experience at the front lines of the crisis.

 - See our plan to End Mass Incarceration for more information about how we plan to divert people with substance use disorder and other mental illness toward cost-effective treatment (and away from costly, traumatizing jail time), as well as plans for re-entry, expungement, mental health and drug courts, and restoration of drivers licenses, etc. See our plan to Cut Healthcare Costs, for how we reduce the costs of prescription drugs and use the savings to fund a wide range of treatment.
-See forthcoming Prosecute Corporate Crime plan for how we will continue to police unethical providers and Big Pharma.
+See Prosecute Corrupt Politicians and Corporate Crime plan for how we will continue to police unethical providers and Big Pharma.

 How We Pay For It